Average Resort Cost Per Night in Idaho (2026) | Prices & Tips

 Telegram

-In 2026, you can expect to pay around $357 per night for an average resort in Idaho.
-However, if you’re looking to save, consider booking during April’s low season, when rates can drop to as low as $90 per night.
-Weekdays are your best bet for lower prices, averaging around $286.
-Seasonal promotions can also make a big difference.
-Stick around to discover more smart booking tips and family-friendly options available in Idaho!
+In 2026, you can expect to pay around $357 per night for an average resort stay in Idaho.
+However, if you’re looking to save, consider booking during April’s low season, when rates drop significantly—with select properties available from $90 to $169 per night.
+Weekdays are your best bet for lower rates, averaging around $286 per night.
+Planning around seasonal swings and regional pricing differences can help you enjoy Idaho’s premier mountain and lake destinations while staying well within your budget.

 Average Resort Costs in Idaho for 2026